 Ref.
-Activity Frequency 1 approve the risk management policy by council resolution; As required 2 approve the risk management strategy by council resolution; As required 3 approve the risk management operation plan by council resolution; As required 4 approve the fraud prevention plan and strategy by council resolution; As required 5 ensure that IT, fraud and Occupational Health and Safety (OHS) risks are considered as part of the municipality's risk management activities; Annually 6 ensure that risk assessments (strategic and operational) are performed by reviewing the RMC reports; Quarterly 7 ensure that management implements, monitors and evaluates performance through the RMC reports; Quarterly 8 ensure that assurance regarding the effectiveness of the ERM process is received from the RMC; and Quarterly 9 Disclose how they have satisfied themselves that risk assessments, responses and interventions are effective as well as undue, unexpected or unusual risks and any material losses (the annual report to include a risk disclosure).
+Activity Frequency 1 approve the risk management policy by council resolution; As required 2 approve the risk management strategy by council resolution; As required 3 approve the risk management operation plan by council resolution; As required 4 approve the fraud prevention plan and strategy by council resolution; As required 5 approve the combined assurance framework by council resolution; As required 6 approve the business continuity model by council resolution As required 7 ensure that IT, fraud and Occupational Health and Safety (OHS) risks are considered as part of the municipality's risk management activities; 8 ensure that risk assessments (strategic and operational) are performed by reviewing the RMC reports; Quarterly 9 ensure that management implements, monitors and evaluates performance through the RMC reports; Quarterly 10 ensure that assurance regarding the effectiveness of the ERM process is received from the RMC; and Quarterly 11 Disclose how they have satisfied themselves that risk assessments, responses and interventions are effective as well as undue, unexpected or unusual risks and any material losses (the annual report to include a risk disclosure).
 Quarterly